On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Review Method

 \subsubsection{Scope}

 The next critical step in our process was to narrow the scope of our research.
 A broad scope could yield results that are not directly relevant to the research question, while a specific scope could exclude important research papers.
 We narrowed our scope by defining the following \textbf{inclusion criteria}: \begin{itemize} \item evaluation of an \textbf{XAI system} \item \textbf{human-centric} evaluation metrics \item \textbf{human users} as test subjects \end{itemize} Based on our previous findings and inclusion criteria we developed an initial search query.
-The databases used for this literature review were: \begin{itemize} \item Institute of Electrical and Electronics Engineers (IEE Explore) \item Association for Computing Machinery (ACM) \end{itemize} We decided to include papers from \textbf{2016-2023}.
+The databases used for this literature review were: \begin{itemize} \item Institute of Electrical and Electronics Engineers (IEEE Explore) \item Association for Computing Machinery (ACM) \end{itemize} This focus was chosen because both databases are closely linked to the core areas of computer science and engineering that define XAI research and provide peer-reviewed documents.
+Compared with larger databases such as Scopus, these databases already concentrate on computer‑science and user‑study research.
+Consequently, the filtering process is less resource‑intensive because there is far less unrelated material and fewer duplicate records.
+We decided to include papers from \textbf{2016-2023}.
 We chose this starting date because 2016 marks the introduction of the LIME algorithm \cite{ribeiroWhyShouldTrust2016}, a significant milestone in XAI research.
 The literature search was conducted in January 2024.
-We pre-tested and adapted our query on the aforementioned databases iteratively until it yielded satisfactory results (an adequate amount of papers matching our inclusion criteria).
+In former iterations, results were either too broad (providing a high quantity with inadequate literature in pre-screening) or too narrow (yielding very little results).
+Thus, we pre-tested and adapted our query on the aforementioned databases iteratively until it yielded satisfactory results (an adequate amount of papers matching our inclusion criteria).
 The final search query was the following: \begin{greybox}{ \textit{("interpretability" OR "explainability" OR "transparency" OR "understandability") AND ("AI" OR "artificial intelligence" OR "machine learning" OR "deep learning") AND ("XAI" OR "explainable AI" OR "interpretable AI") AND

 (test* OR "evaluation") AND ("user" OR "non-expert user" OR "domain expert" OR "lay user") AND ("usability testing" OR "user experience" OR "effectiveness assessment" OR "user feedback") AND ("cognitive load" OR "trust" OR "engagement") AND ("qualitative" OR "quantitative").}} \end{greybox}